- Number of Students: 693

 Our Student Council was nominated for Student Group of the Year, 18-19 (New WCSD project this year)

-Our Student Council were recognized by the Reno Aces Fundraising Program & Greater Nevada Credit Union for raising funds for the past 2 years.
-They placed 2nd and 3rd is highest fundraising in the community.
+Our Student Council was also recognized by the Reno Aces Fundraising Program & Greater Nevada Credit Union for raising funds for the past 3 years.
+They placed 2nd and 3rd highest fundraising in the community.

 We were voted by the school board to stay off the Multi-Track Year Round Calendar for both 17-18, 18-19 school years due to the highly organized and efficient way our very over-crowded school was operating.